Book collecting

-History of book collecting
+History

 In the ancient world, papyri and scrolls (the precursors of the book in codex form) were collected by both institutions and private individuals.
 In surviving accounts there are references to bibliophile book collectors in that era.
 Xenophon wrote disparagingly of a man who tried to collect more books than his friends.
 Seneca the Younger was skeptical of those who collect books they do not read, asking: "What is the use of possessing numberless books and libraries, whose titles their owner can hardly read through in a lifetime?"
 Book collectors in western antiquity prized accurate transcription and high-quality materials.

 In 1344 the English bishop Richard de Bury wrote The Philobiblon, in which he praised the love and appreciation of books.
 Philip the Good brought together a collection of "about six hundred manuscripts in his possession at the height of his reign", which was the largest private collection of his day.

 With the advent of the printing press invented by Johannes Gutenberg in the 15th century, which resulted in cheaper and more abundant books, and with the contemporaneous economic, social and political changes of the Renaissance, book collecting received a great impetus.
 Jean Grolier, the Treasurer-General of France, was an important bibliophile and book collector of this period.
-Grolier owned a library of 3,000 volumes and was known for his love of the Latin classics and of richly decorated bookbindings.
-He was a patron of the Aldine Press that had been founded by the prominent Renaissance printer, typographer, editor and publisher Aldus Manutius the Elder.

-During the Reformation many monastic libraries were broken up, and their contents often destroyed.
-There was an English antiquarian reaction to Henry VIII's dissolution of the monasteries.
-The commissioners of Edward VI plundered and stripped university, college, and monastic libraries; so to save books from being destroyed, those who could, such as Archbishop Matthew Parker and Sir Robert Cotton, began to collect them.